Falmouth Commodores: The 1980s and a return to championship form

 Steve Lombardozzi played for the 1980 CCBL champion Commodores.

 In 1980, the Commodores welcomed the new decade by returning to the league championship series.
 Led by manager Al Worthington, the 1980 team featured future major leaguers Sid Bream and Steve Lombardozzi.
 After disposing of Cotuit in the semi-finals, the Commodores met the first place Chatham Athletics in the best-of-five title series.
 Falmouth took the first two games, but dropped the next two, setting up the pivotal Game 5 in Chatham.
 In the finale, Falmouth took the lead early when Bruce Helser drove in Tom "Bat" Masterson in the second inning.
 The run was the only one the Commodores needed.
-Falmouth starter Mark Winters, a 6-foot-6 southpaw, took advantage of swirling Veteran's Field winds to keep Chatham hitters at bay, tossing a four-hit shutout en route to Falmouth's decisive 5–0 victory.
+Falmouth starter Mark Winters, a 6-foot-6 southpaw, took advantage of swirling Veterans Field winds to keep Chatham hitters at bay, tossing a four-hit shutout en route to Falmouth's decisive 5–0 victory.
 The championship was Falmouth's sixth of the modern era, and 14th overall.

 The 1980s saw two Falmouth players post batting averages that are among the highest in Cape League history.
 In 1981, CCBL Hall of Famer Sam Nattile batted .443 with 70 hits and eight home runs for the Commodores.
 Nattile also belted a game-tying home run at the league's all star game at Fenway Park, a game that ended in a 4–4 tie.
 Hometown star Bob Allietta took the reins as Commodores field manager in 1983.
 A graduate of Falmouth's Lawrence High School, Allietta had played for the Commodores in 1970 and had gone on to play in the major leagues for the California Angels in the mid-1970s.
 The 1984 Falmouth team was skippered by CCBL Hall of Fame manager Ed Lyons, and featured CCBL Hall of Famers Jim McCollom, who batted .413 and slugged a league-high 15 home runs, and Doug Fisher, a first baseman who tied the league's single-season RBI record with 54, and finished just behind McCollom with 14 homers.